0xn3va/application-security-handbook/Web Application/Authentication/Password Storage/README.md

     - [PBKDF2](#pbkdf2)

 - Generate a new unique salt for each hash iteration.
 Do **not** use the same salt for hashing passwords.
-- Use salt of length 32+ bytes.
+- Use salts of length 32+ bytes.
 - Use cryptographically strong random number generators to generate salt, see the [Cryptography: Random Generators](/Web%20Application/Cryptography/Random%20Generators/README.md) page.
 - Comply with requirements from the [Logging and Monitoring](/Web%20Application/Logging%20and%20Monitoring/README.md) page.
 - Comply with requirements from the [Error and Exception Handling](/Web%20Application/Error%20and%20Exception%20Handling/README.md) page.